 Anand Bhavan was constructed in the 1930’s by the Indian leader Motilal Nehru as the Nehru Family residence.
 The building was constructed as the former residence of the Nehru Family known as the Swaraj Bhavan was donated to the Indian National Congress.
 The building was donated to the Indian Government by Indira Gandhi in 1970 and is today a house museum that depicts the life and times of the Nehru family.
 It also houses the Jawahar Planetarium which was built in 1979 and is a must visit

-An essential part of the Allahabad Tour has always been the Gardens in Allahabad that has accentuated the beauty of the place for centuries.
+An essential part of the Allahabad Tour has always been the Gardens in Prayagraj that has accentuated the beauty of the place for centuries.
 The gardens have been the witness of the rich history and the varied cultural implications of the city that has been one of the oldest cities in the world.
-One of the famed gardens of Allahabad which has stood as the witness to one of incidents that has left a deep mark on the history of struggle for freedom is the Company Gardens, Allahabad which is at times even called as Alfred Park.
-The Company Gardens is a very attractive proposition for the travelers to the city of Allahabad and it attracts many visitors every tear as well.
+One of the famed gardens of Allahabad which has stood as the witness to one of incidents that has left a deep mark on the history of struggle for freedom is the Company Gardens, Prayagraj which is at times even called as Alfred Park.
+The Company Gardens is a very attractive proposition for the travelers to the city of Prayagraj and it attracts many visitors every tear as well.

 All Saints Cathedral